"Your startup disk is almost full. To make more space available on your startup disk, delete some files."

 Step 3.
 It will show how many storage has been used in your startup disk by which kind of data, such as photos, documents, audios, backups, movies and other.

-For example, if you find that photos is taking up too much space of the startup disk, you can use Similar Image Finder and Photo Cache on MacMaster to clear the startup disk.
+Step 5.
+(Optional) If you find that duplicate files is taking up too much space on your startup disk, you can use Duplicate Finder and Similar Image Finder to clear the startup disk.

-And if it is apps that are occupying the most space of startup disk, MacMaster Uninstaller can completely remove unwanted apps and related app data to reduce system storage on Mac.
+And if it is the apps that are occupying the most space of startup disk, Macube Uninstaller can also completely remove unwanted apps and related app data to reduce storage space on Mac.

-Download the free trial version of FonePaw MacMaster to have a try right away.
-It works with macOS Mojave, macOS High Sierra, macOS Sierra, OS X El Capitan and more.
+Download the free trial version of Macube Cleaner to have a try right away.
+It’s perfectly compatible with macOS 10.10 and later.

-Also, you can clean startup disk step by step manually, which will take longer time and more patient.
-Read on.
+Also, you can clean startup disk step by step manually, which may take longer time and more patience.

 This may sound silly, but when you drag a file to the Trash, it is still using your disk space until you empty the file from the Trash.
 So the first thing you should do when your Mac tells you the startup is almost full is to empty the Trash.
 Before you do so, you should really make sure that all files on the Trash are useless.
 Emptying Trash is simply and can free up space on your startup disk right away.